TrellisCommerce/magento-advanced-email-settings/README.md

 ## Trellis Advanced Email Settings

-Magento 2 extension that includes extra email settings that are helpful to the client.
+Magento 2 extension that includes extra email settings that are helpful to a merchant.
+* Allows an admin to set a "Reply-To" header on all emails.
+* Allows an admin to set one or more "BCC" email addresses on all emails.
+  * BCC emails can be turned off for specific email templates.

 ## Installation